 The following objectives meet the Council for Accreditation of Counseling and Related Educational Programs Standards (CACREP) (2009 standards- Section III.G.1-6.
-The program requires completion of a supervised practicum in the student's designated program area of 100 clock hours.
+The program requires completion of a supervised internship in the student's designated program area of 100 clock hours.
+The internship is intended to reflect the comprehensive work experience of a professional counselor appropriate to the designated program area.
 See Practicum/internship manual for further objectives.

-- 1. A minimum of 100 hours is required for practicum.
-Of the minimum 100 hours, at least 40 hours must be direct hours and 60 hours must be indirect hours.
-In order to meet the 100 hours of field experience requirement, students must spend a minimum of 6-7 hours each week on site during a regular semester and 15-16 hours each week during a summer term. - a.
-Remember practicum experience is a developmental professional process.
-This clinical experience is "not just about collecting hours."
-According to CACREP (2009) students cannot complete the 100 hours of practicum (40 direct and 60 indirect) before the ten week mark within the semester students are registered for practicum.
-Additional hours (banked hours after the 10th week) must be approved by the Practicum/Internship Coordinator. - 2. a minimum of one hour per week of individual onsite supervision over each academic term; - 3. a minimum of one hour per week of individual university supervision (using audiotape, videotape, or live supervision) over each academic term.
+- 1. A minimum of 300 hours is required for internship.
+Of the minimum 300 hours, at least 120 hours must be direct hours and 180 hours must be indirect hours.
+If you are completing your first internship, the P/I coordinator can approve additional hours earned beyond the 300 hours which can be applied toward your second internship within the semester you are a registered student and being supervised.
+In order to meet the 300 hours of field experience requirement, students must spend a minimum of 15-20 hours each week on site during a regular semester. - 2. a minimum of one hour per week of individual onsite supervision over each academic term; - 3. a minimum of one hour per week of individual university supervision (using audiotape, videotape, or live supervision) over each academic term.
 You will be assigned a university supervisor and your actual meeting times and dates will be determined by you and the assigned University supervisor; - 4. an average of one and one-half hours per week of group supervision with other students in internship - 5. formal evaluations of the student's performance throughout the internship at mid-term and at the end of the semester by the individual university, onsite and group supervisors. - a.
 It is the students' responsibility to give supervisors the appropriate evaluation forms to fill out and to turn in all forms by the program deadlines.